 Under the National Electricity Rules (NER), any party that engages in an electricity transmission or distribution activity must either be registered with the Australian Energy Market Operator (AEMO) as a network service provider (NSP) or gain an exemption from the requirement to be a registered NSP from the AER.

-To assist applicants who must seek an exemption, the AER has issued an Electricity NSP Registration Exemption Guideline (Network Exemption Guideline).
+To assist parties that require an exemption, the AER has issued an Electricity NSP Registration Exemption Guideline (Network Exemption Guideline).

-The types of networks covered by the Network Exemption Guideline include situations where electricity supply is incidental to the main purpose of a business, such as networks within caravan parks, apartments, industrial parks and shopping centres.
+The types of networks covered by the Guideline include situations where electricity supply is incidental to the main purpose of a business, such as networks within caravan parks, apartments, industrial parks and shopping centres.
 It also deals with a wide range of industrial, commercial and primary production situations.
-The AER’s network Guideline sets out the AER’s approach to network exemptions, including a full list of the types of activities which are exempt from the requirement to register as a network service provider.
+The Guideline sets out the AER’s approach to network exemptions, including a full list of the types of activities which are exempt from the requirement to register as a NSP.